Enjoy 10% off our TUI Collection experiences. Simply access or create your myTUI account to get the code. Click here Valid until 30.09.2026

 Activities and tours in Majorca

-246 Experiences
+267 Experiences

 Sort by:

-Aqualand Waterpark with Transfer
+Majorca Aqualand Waterpark with transfer

 Tickets and events

-Aqualand Waterpark with Transfer
+Majorca Aqualand Waterpark with transfer

 This state-of-the-art waterpark is one of those rare days out – an equal amount of fun for both adults and kids.
 Experience the watery thrills of Aqualand El Arenal, with return hotel transfers and an entrance ticket to the park.Feel the gravity-defying kicks of the Kamikaze, or the adrenaline-pumping thrill of the Anaconda – two tangled up slides that pit riders against each other in a hair-raising race to the bottom.
 If you'd prefer to chill out, there's the Congo River, a relaxing hot tub, plus plenty of space to pull up a sunlounger.Little ones will love Kidzworld including an Adventureland, Dragonland, and a Polynesian-themed area.
 Throw in a great range of eateries and snack stands too, and you've got a fun-filled family day out.
-And if you choose the GOLD option, you'll get priority entrance to the park, a scoop of ice cream, a soft drink or beer and a guaranteed sunbed for every adult.
+And if you choose the gold option, you'll get priority entrance to the park, a scoop of ice cream, a soft drink or beer and a guaranteed sunbed for every adult.
 Meanwhile, the kids get a drink, a scoop of ice cream and a souvenir gift.
 There's also an exclusive 10% discount on any purchases in the park, including the slide fast pass.

 free cancellation